 From a construction equipment safety checklist to new employee safety orientation, our templates make it easy for you to see what’s happening (and working) in the field.
 Plus, you can edit the templates to fit the specific needs of your company.
 Leveraging these templates means you can maintain a pulse on the safety and quality of your construction projects, without creating extra work for your employees.

 Solutions like Raken allow your workers to efficiently document all safety and health systems and protocols being followed in the workplace.
 Plus, everything is saved in one digital location, so you don’t need to rummage through old binders to find the proof of safety training or site safety procedures completed.

 Keeping all your toolbox talks, checklists, and other documentation in a cloud storage system means you’ll never have to wonder where a form or job site update is again.
 Organization and ease of completion are two of the most important factors to maintaining construction site safety and compliance.
 Choosing a tool that’s easy for your workers to use will save everyone time—on the site and at the office.

 The final piece for implementing an effective safety program is the construction site safety report.
 As a company, it’s crucial for you to be able to see your safety efforts and documentation across all your construction sites.

 With all your safety training data in one system, you gain visibility into your overall company safety compliance, and can even see the number of reported incidents by project—all in one Insights Dashboard.
 From completed toolbox talks and checklists to missed dailies, Raken’s dashboard helps you see everything at a glance.
 The better safety data and documentation you have, the better reports and business decisions you can make for a safe workplace.
 And it’s easier to make sure your protective system (or protective systems) are working, and compliant.

 Ready to elevate your workplace safety documentation and protection—and keep workers safe?
-Get started with a 15-day free trial of Raken.
+Get started with a free trial of Raken.